Small Cell Lung Cancer (SCLC) Tissue Samples

 Diagnosis of Small Cell Lung Cancer (SCLC)

-If lung cancer is suspected, your doctor will recommend imaging tests (CT, PET or MRI scans to identify abnormalities in and around your lungs.
-Your doctor may also take a sample of your mucus to look for cancer cells.
+If lung cancer is suspected, your doctor will recommend imaging tests (CT, PET, or MRI scans) to identify abnormalities in and around your lungs.
+Additionally, your doctor may also take a sample of your mucus to look for cancer cells.

 Although numerical stages are used for SCLC as well as for other cancers, SCLC is often classified as either limited-stage disease (LD), where the cancer is confined to a reasonable radiation field within the chest, or extensive-stage disease (ED), where the cancer has spread outside the chest.

-SCLC is rarely detected early.
+In addition, SCLC is rarely detected early.
 However, with appropriate CT screening for certain patients with a history of smoking, it is occasionally diagnosed before it causes symptoms.
-Early diagnosis offers the best prognosis for small cell lung cancer.
+Ultimately, early diagnosis offers the best prognosis for small cell lung cancer.

 Initial exams and tests for suspected lung cancer may include the following: